Presidency, U.S. Senate, and House control could be determined in Nebraska

 Osborn supports reproductive rights and worker’s rights and champions the concerns of family farmers but is more conservative on immigration and gun safety issues.
 He is backed by an energized, broad coalition and raised more campaign funds, primarily small-dollar donations, than any independent candidate in Nebraska’s history.

 “We believe a cross-partisan coalition is going to pull Dan Osborn over the finish line,” said Kleeb.
-“Fisher has been non-existent, younger voters don’t know her, rural voters are pissed at her over property rights and water rights.
+“Fischer has been non-existent, younger voters don’t know her, rural voters are pissed at her over property rights and water rights.
 Osborn has a path to victory.”

 Nebraska votes approximately 45% GOP, 35% Democrat, and 20% Independent.
 Circumstances have forced progressives to build broad, diverse, cross-partisan, multi-racial, urban-rural coalitions to advance their agendas.